verberktstan/swark/README.md

 ### swark.authom

+Atomic authorization.
+Generate a token for a map, in conjunction with a password and optional secret.
+And of course check if it matches.

 - `with-token`: Returns a map item with a hashed token in it's metadata.
 - `check`: Checks the password (and optional secret) given a map item.
 - `disclose`: Returns map item with it's token associated with ::authom/token.
 Useful for serializing the hashed token.